 Nutritional needs evolve depending on the unique changes that both genders encounter in each life stage.

 In infancy and childhood, the nutritional requirements of males and females are very similar.

 In adolescence, hormonal and physical changes associated with puberty start to differentiate men and women.

-Women are, on average, smaller and have a lower muscle mass compared with men.
+Women are, on average, smaller, and have a lower muscle mass than men.
 Therefore, the calorie needs of women are typically lower.

 However, nutrient needs are often the same or even higher for women!
 This means it is crucial that women consciously choose nutrient-dense foods.

 The Recommended Daily Allowance (RDA) represents the level of daily nutrient intake that will meet the needs of 98% of healthy individuals.
 It is used to assess an individual’s diet adequacy.